Configuration of heating and water meters (MBus)

 1. Reading a meter with its secondary address

-Unlike Modbus meters and other devices where the gateway reads a specific data register at a time, MBus meters systematically return all their registers in a single packet called a telegram.
+Unlike meters and other Modbus devices for which the gateway reads one specific data register at a time, MBus meters consistently return all their registers in a single packet called a telegram.

-One must then parse this telegram to retain only the values of interest, namely the meter index (energy or volume consumed register visible on the meter dial).
+One must then parse this telegram to retain only the values of interest, namely the meter index (energy or consumption volume register visible on the meter dial).

-The secondary address corresponds to the serial number inverted in pairs followed by 8 consecutive "F" characters.
+The secondary address corresponds to the serial number reversed in pairs followed by 8 consecutive "F" characters.

-To obtain the telegram, the meter is read via the webserver of Configure Gateway under Meters > MBus > Read MBus Meter
+To obtain the telegram, the meter is read via the webserver in Gateway Configuration under Meters > MBus > Read MBus Meter.

 By default, the baud rate is 2400.

-If the meter is correctly connected to the Gateway, the raw telegram is received after a few seconds.
+If the meter is correctly connected to the Gateway, one receives the raw telegram after a few seconds.

 Telegram analysis and register retrieval

-On the first line in blue: the meter's serial number
+On the first line in blue: the serial number of the meter.

 In red, the meter index with desc:ENERGY and function:INST_VAL, value in Wh.